This guide walks you through how to use the Spring Cloud Gateway

 was sent in the request.

-Now lets do something a little more interesting.
-Since the services behind the Gateway could potentially behave poorly effecting our clients we might want to wrap the routes we create in circuit breakers.
-You can do this in the Spring Cloud Gateway using Hystrix.
-This is implemented via a simple filter that you can add to your requests.
-Lets create another route to demonstrate this.
+Now we can do something a little more interesting.
+Since the services behind the Gateway could potentially behave poorly and affect our clients, we might want to wrap the routes we create in circuit breakers.
+You can do so in the Spring Cloud Gateway by using the Resilience4J Spring Cloud CircuitBreaker implementation.
+This is implemented through a simple filter that you can add to your requests.
+We can create another route to demonstrate this.

 src/main/java/gateway/Application.java